Goldilocks Test Sets for Face Verification: Discussion

-The current popular train and test sets all contain web-scraped, in-the-wild images, whereas the Eclipse and Hadrian images are from a controlled acquisition scenario.
-Previous research~\cite{img-video, source-domain} suggests that a change in the data domain can impact face recognition accuracy.
+\textbf{The difficulty of Hadrian and Eclipse is not from domain shift.} Current popular training and test sets all contain web-scraped, in-the-wild images, whereas the Eclipse and Hadrian images are from a controlled acquisition scenario.
+Previous research~\citep{img-video, source-domain} suggests that a change in the data domain can impact face recognition accuracy.
 Therefore, we conducted an ablation experiment to consider whether the challenging nature of Hadrian and Eclipse could be due simply to domain, rather than the intentional design emphasizing facial hairstyle and under-/over-exposure.

-We curated another dataset from MORPH with the same number of identities and images, 750 genuine and 750 impostor pairs from each of Caucasian male, Caucasian female, African-American male and African-American female, totaling 6,000 pairs.
+We curated another dataset from MORPH with the same number of identities and images, 750 genuine and 750 impostor pairs from each of Caucasian male, Caucasian female, African-American male, and African-American female, totaling 6,000 pairs.
 Identities were randomly chosen for each demographic, without regard to facial hairstyle or under-/over-exposure.
 The final test set follows the LFW structure, where each of the 10 folds contains 300 genuine pairs and 300 impostor pairs, with the four demographic groups evenly distributed among the 300 image pairs.
-Comparing Table~\ref{table:ablation} and Table~\ref{tab:test-performance} reveals that the randomly-selected MORPH5 test set is the easiest dataset (has highest accuracy) for the five different matchers.
+Comparing Table~\ref{table:ablation} and Table~\ref{tab:test-performance} reveals that the randomly-selected MORPH5 test set is the easiest dataset (\emph{i.e.}, accuracy $>$ 99\%) for the fifteen different FR models.
 Thus, the image source domain does not contribute to the challenging nature of Hadrian and Eclipse.
 In fact, the MORPH5 image domain is easier than the existing in-the-wild test sets, as might be expected.